 Bad credit car loans

-Monzi may be able to match you to a lender that can possibly fund a loan for borrowers without good credit.
+Monzi may be able to match you to a lender that can possibly fund bad credit loans.
 Monzi’s network of lenders may be able to offer personal loans of up to $10,000.

 If you are approved for one of these loans, you may be able to spend the cash to cover most personal expenses.
 As a guide, this may include a new or used car purchase, car repairs, maintenance and modifications.